pilotmoon/PopClip-Extensions/README.md

 ## Contributing

-** Please note: as you will see, I am rather behind with pull requests.
+**As you will see, I am rather behind with pull requests.
 Please do not send me follow-up emails and tweets about your pull request.
-It might just take me a (very) long time to get to it. **
+It might just take me a (very) long time to get to it.**

 Contribtions to this repo via pull requests are welcome.
 Contributors, please note the following: